Priority Area 'LaSTing'

 General information

 The Priority Area (German: Schwerpunktprogramm) “Robust Assessment & Safe Applicability of Language Modeling: Foundations for a New Field of Language Science & Technology” (acronym: LaSTing; SPP 2556) aims to advance our understanding of language technology, in particular language modeling, for safer use, especially in applications in the (computational / cognitive) language sciences.
+A detailed project description is here.

-Aims and scope of the priority area
+Aims and scope of the Priority Area “LaSTing”

 While modern language technology increasingly permeates many areas of applications, much of its input-output behaviour and its inner mechanics remains unknown.
 As a result, recent years have seen a newly emerging field of interdisciplinary and methodologically diverse work at the interface between the cognitive language sciences (broadly construed) and language technology (focused on neural language models, but not exclusively).
 However, many foundational and methodological issues remain unclear.
 The overarching goal of this Priority Programme is therefore to channel cross-disciplinary efforts dedicated to the understanding, testing and safe application of modern language technology (with a focus on language modelling).